 Operational Controls to Provide Effective Security

-The college controls internal access by segregating the entities gaining access, approving access and provisioning access.
+The college controls internal access by segregating the entities gaining access, approving access, and provisioning access.
 Access is eliminated when an entity separates from the college.

 Reporting Information Security Incidents

 Reporting incidents is an ethical responsibility of all members of the Colorado College community.
-All the information related to information security incidents should be reported promptly to the ITS division by contacting the Help Desk.
+All the information related to information security incidents should be reported promptly to the ITS: Division by contacting the Help Desk.

 Loss of Computing Privileges/Disciplinary Implications

-Protecting the security college information and information systems is the responsibility of every member of the college community.
-Each student, faculty and staff is responsible for understanding and complying with all current and future approved IT policies and procedures including this Information Security Policy.
+Protecting the security of college information and information systems is the responsibility of every member of the college community.
+Each student, faculty, and staff is responsible for understanding and complying with all current and future approved IT policies and procedures including this Information Security Policy.
 Failure to comply with these policies may result in loss of computing privileges and/or disciplinary action, up to and including termination.
 Examples of noncompliance include, but are not limited to:

 - Inappropriately accessing and/or using college data;

-- No person may store or use programs on College-owned systems that violate or hamper another person's use of computing resources.
+- No person may store or use programs on college-owned systems that violate or hamper another person's use of computing resources.
 Examples of such programs are ones that attempt to obtain another user's password, acquire another user's files, circumvent system security measures, or crash the computer system.